 7. The climax reveals the story’s purpose.

-Without some kind of resolution, wherein a string of events is shown to have meaning, all the yearning, obstacles and incremental perturbations are for naught.
+Without some kind of resolution, wherein this string of events is shown to have meaning, all the yearning, obstacles, and incremental perturbations are for naught.
 Will Captain von Trapp avoid serving in the Third Reich?
 Will the von Trapp family escape the Nazis?
 The action answers these but more importantly, the love story that occupies the second act lays the ground for events in the third.
 As Hitler’s forces advance over Austria, Maria’s role in the story becomes clear.
 Her music, and the family’s new identity as vocal performers, is integral to their escape.
 And here is where Aristotle’s condition that a story be “of a certain magnitude,” comes into play.
 That escape, which arises from an organically developed series of events, reveals why Maria’s arrival at the von Trapps is a story worth telling.

 8. The story ends before the end.

 The final shot, of the von Trapps hiking over the crest of the mountain, tells us all we need to know.
-Yet it doesn’t reveal what happens later—where in Switzerland the family ends up, or if they ever return to Austria.
+Yet it doesn’t reveal what happens later—exactly where in Switzerland the family ends up, or if they ever return to Austria.
 The conclusion demonstrates what Barth calls “equilibrium complexified,” or, a state in which events reach a new, different kind of stability.

 These points taken together illustrate Barth’s central thesis: no matter the story, it needs dramaturgy to be whole—conflict that arises organically from character and situation.
 A writer of fiction could do worse than watch The Sound of Music for what it can teach about character, plot and structure.
 Though if the film is not on your list, not to worry.
 As Barth advises, you can employ that examining “third eye” to pretty much any story you encounter.